whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

   </summary>

 All of my bamboo xiao are one-piece instruments.
 This is a very challenging way to make the xiao, but very rewarding.
-Clearing the nodes from the bore of a long, single piece flute is a bit of an art, but I personally like the aesthetic of a one-piece xiao.
+Clearing the nodes from the bore of a long, single-piece flute is a bit of an art, but I personally like the aesthetic of a one-piece xiao.
 I’m an avid xiao player myself, so none of these flutes makes it into the store unless it is a flute I would personally play (so the quality has to be very high).
 </details>

 <details-preamble></details-preamble>